MontiCore/EmbeddedMontiArc/Documents/notes.md

 - [x] Push in multiple steps, so that 2GB limit is not hit

 - [x] Implement multiple branches in monorepo

+- [ ] Change brnach conditoin to: github.ref_name == 'master'

+- [ ] Change need condition to run not if skipped but in case of success or failure do

+- [ ] Change filejob to als check except

+- [ ] Importer not suited because seperate runs for each script line -> separate shells mention in begining